kantega/heroku-demo/README.md

     $ git commit -m "ove was here"
     $ git push heroku

-Then, reload https://kantega-heroku-demo-dev.herokuapp.com/ - You should be able to see your changes.
+Then, reload https://<username>-heroku-dev.herokuapp.com/ - You should be able to see your changes.
-Also, reload https://kantega-heroku-demo-staging.herokuapp.com/ and observe that the changes are not there.
+Also, reload https://<username>-heroku-staging.herokuapp.com/ and observe that the changes are not there.

 # Promote the development app to staging again

 Bring the heroku console into view, and execute

-    $ heroku pipelines:promote --app kantega-heroku-demo-dev
+    $ heroku pipelines:promote --app <username>-heroku-dev

 # Exercise: Production